 Our Oakland FELA Attorneys Will Support You Throughout the Process

 These are just a few reasons you need an experienced lawyer for help with a FELA claim, but keep in mind that the overall goal is to recover the full damages allowed by law.
-To learn how our team at Venardi Zurada, LLP will serve your needs, please contact our offices in Oakland, Walnut Creek or Redding, CA. We are happy to set up a no-cost case review to evaluate your circumstances and discuss strategy.
+To learn how our team at Venardi Zurada, LLP will serve your needs, please contact our offices in Oakland or Walnut Creek, CA. We are happy to set up a no-cost case review to evaluate your circumstances and discuss strategy.